openwdl/wdl/SPEC.md

 #### Ternary operator (if-then-else)

 This operator takes three arguments: a condition expression, an if-true expression, and an if-false expression.
 The condition is always evaluated.
-If the condition is true then the if-true value is evaluated and returned.
-If the condition is false, the if-false expression is evaluated and returned.
+If the condition is `true` then the if-true value is evaluated and returned.
+If the condition is `false`, the if-false expression is evaluated and returned.
 The if-true and if-false expressions must return values of the same type, such that the value of the if-then-else is the same regardless of which side is evaluated.

 <details>
 <summary>